Juan-Zambrano/Sample_Lesson_Plan/1/LessonPlan.md

 ```

-Index.cshtml.cs is the file where the backend meets with the front end in order to obtain user input and preform opertations on it.
+Fianlly we edit the Index.cshtml.cs file. which is where the backend meets with the front end in order to obtain user input and preform opertations on it.

 ```c#